†† † † † the hi-end doctor

 So, in sum, I think it's correct of me to point out that I always manage to improve the sound, but I cannot achieve "the sound", if the equipment at my disposal hasn't got the potential of doing so: sorry, but I don't perform miracles yet!

-Anyway, these are only two examples of quite a widespread pathology (I have found a large variety of incorrect setups and/or technical horrors round about), so, be aware that you too have more than a chance of finding yourself swimming in the same sea!
+Anyway, these are only two examples of quite a widespread pathology (I have found a large variety of incorrect and funny setups and/or technical horrors round about), so, be aware that you too have more than a chance of finding yourself swimming in the same sea!
 For these reasons, to be sure that no "setup-crime" has been perpetrated against your system, I advise you to rely on the proven skill of someone highly qualified in this matter and equipped with a spectrum analyser.
 It's simply inexcusable that the staff of many hi-end "temples" are not able to, at the very least, set up their own hyper-expensive equipment for best results!
 This is one of the reasons I often call them "greengrocers".

 a craftsman is as good as his tools and skill

 I do not know of any shop, or esoteric "temple", in New Zealand that is equipped with a spectrum analyser, but I could be wrong.
-So, if anyone does have one and is also able to use it correctly, I would like to be informed, in order to add his and the shopís name to this page.
+So, if anyone does have one and is also able to use it correctly, I would like to be informed, to add his and the shopís name to this page.
 However, I have to point up that it is not enough merely to own a spectrum analyser.
 You must know the correct way to use it, and you must also be able to interpret exactly what it tells you, as well as the correct steps to fix the problem shown.
-It takes many years of practice to develop this skill and, just to say, after 45 years of experience in hi-fi, and tuning systems, Iím amazed how often I still learn something new and sometimes it's incredible too!
+It takes many years of practice to develop this skill and, just to say, after 46 years of experience in hi-fi, and tuning systems, Iím amazed how often I still learn something new and sometimes it's incredible too!

 here is where I can provide a very useful service